Santaji Ghorpade: Legacy

-These two dazzling victories of Dodderi and Death of Himmat Khan Further raised Santaji's reputation for his invincibility and made their the dread of even the as greatest Mughal Generals.
+The two victories of Dodderi and Death of Himmat Khan Further raised Santaji's reputation for his invincibility and made their the dread of even the Mughal Generals.

-Santaji is now considered as the Architect of "Modern Maratha Cavalry Tactics".
-The Kind of Adverse conditions he Faced both from enemies and Also from Maratha courtiers and seeing his outstanding victories over Greatest Mughal generals Undoubtedly Makes him the Greatest Cavalry General of Marathas After Chhatrapati Shivaji himself, only rivaled by Bajirao.
+Santaji is now considered as the architect of Modern Maratha cavalry tactics.
+The kind of adverse conditions he faced both from enemies and also from Maratha courtiers and seeing his victories over Mughal generals makes him considered the greatest cavalry general of Marathas after Chhatrapati Shivaji himself, only rivaled by Bajirao.

 His eldest son became a general and he died in a battle in 1701.
 Santaji's son Yeshoji & Tukoji continued his military activities by shifting their base to Sandur near Bellary & Guti in Karnataka.With help of Telangi-Berads, they sided with Tarabai faction of Kolhapur during Maratha war of succession fought between Shahu & Tarabai.
 After the Peshwa of Pune obtained additional powers in 1749, Ghorpades concentrated their activities in Karnataka.